NdagiStanley/docs-as-code/README.md

 >
 > I touched on these during the recording.
 Despite having more than 1 hour to cover it, I felt that time was still short and I rushed through it.
 >
-> Had I managed my time better, I would have pushed this section to another presentation.
+> In retrospect, this section deserves another presentation should the team at WTD have me (for their community)

 ### On Docs-as-code